hpcdb/armful/src/dfanalyzer/di/README.md

 ## Data Ingestor daemon invocation

-Before to run Data Ingestor, a configuration file, named as [*DfA.properties*](DfA.properties), need to be created with the DI directory (attribute *di_dir*) in the same directory that user invokes [DI program](DI-2.0.jar).
+Before to run Data Ingestor, a configuration file, named as [*DfA.properties*](DfA.properties), need to be created with the DI directory (attribute *di_dir*) in the same directory that user invokes [DI binary file](./bin/DI-2.0).
 Moreover, this configuration file contains information about the database system, such as the database system, hostname, port, name, user, and password.

 An example of this [*DfA.properties*](DfA.properties) is presented below: